Tsunami014/Tsunami014.github.io/git/README.md

   git commit-tree $args < $tmp
 } --tag-name-filter cat -- --all --remotes=origin
 ```
-3. PUSH IT.
+3. Force push it!
 THERE IS NO TURNING BACK FROM FORCE PUSHING, but at the same time ***IF YOU DO NOT FORCE PUSH GIT WILL GET VERY MESSED UP.***
 ```
 git push --force --all
 git push --force --tags